CompVis/stable-diffusion/docs/features/INPAINTING.md

 3. Use lasoo tool to select region to mask
 4. Choose Select -> Float to create a floating selection
 5. Open the Layers toolbar (^L) and select "Floating Selection"
-6. Set opacity to 0%
+6. Set opacity to a value between 1% and 99%
 7. Export as PNG
 8. In the export dialogue, Make sure the "Save colour values from transparent pixels" checkbox is selected.